Name: Yulia Sokolova

 Yuzach: I’m so happy when people say that my tutorials are helpful, that they’ve learned something new.
 This is the best praise for the author indeed!
 It makes me feel that the knowledge I share with people is not useless.
 I’ve started working with Tuts+ in April 2013.
 My first tutorial was about drawing a cartoon worm.

-DG: Your artwork is adorable & inspirational.
-How would you advice the upcoming designers to make such beautiful piece of art?
+Your artwork is adorable & inspirational.
+How would you advise the upcoming designers to make such a beautiful piece of art?

-I don’t really like when a person says, “I can’t draw because I don’t have talent for that”.
+I don’t really like when a person says, “I can’t draw because I don’t have a talent for that”.
 It sounds like an excuse for laziness.
-The result doesn’t come at once and you need wok hard.
+The result doesn’t come at once and you need to work hard.
 But it will come one day or the other.

 Art is ____.

 The reflection of the artist’s mind and soul.

 Love is ____.